Emily Abrams Ansari

 Before coming to Western, Ansari received a BA from Durham University and an MSt from Oxford University (both in the United Kingdom) and in 2010 gained her PhD in historical musicology from Harvard University.

-Ansari teaches courses on 19th- and 20th-century music history at Western at the undergraduate and graduate level.
-She encourages her students to contemplate music of all kinds in its social and political contexts, while simultaneously encouraging a more intimate understanding of the music itself.
-Her graduate student advisees are engaged in a range of projects pertaining to 20th- and 21st-century music or music and politics, particularly music composed in the Americas.
+Ansari teaches courses on recent music history at Western at the undergraduate and graduate level.
+Her graduate student advisees are engaged in a range of projects pertaining to 20th- and 21st-century music, particularly music composed in the Americas.

-Ansari’s research lies in the area of music and politics, particularly focusing on national identity and music, protest song, and the politics of race.
+Ansari’s research explores politics and identity as they pertain to music, particularly focusing on national identity and music, protest song, and music and feminism in the second half of the twentieth century.
 She has won a number of major prizes for her work, including the Petro-Canada Young Innovator Award, the ASCAP Deems Taylor/Virgil Thomson Award, the Kurt Weill Prize, and the Society for American Music's Cambridge University Press Award.
-Recent journal publications and her book, The Sound of a Superpower: Musical Americanism and the Cold War (OUP, 2018), consider the effect of the Cold War on American classical composers.
-Ansari also studies the intersection of national politics with racial politics, and she has particularly focused on the career of African American composer Ulysses Kay.
+Many of her journal publications and book chapters and her first book, The Sound of a Superpower: Musical Americanism and the Cold War (OUP, 2018), consider the effect of the Cold War on American classical music.

-Ansari is currently participating in a collaborative, interdisciplinary, historical memory project in El Salvador, which seeks to document the experiences of subsistence farmers during that country's civil war during the 1980s.
-As the musicologist on the team, she is gathering songs from the war to create a song archive, contributing song recordings to an online map about wartime massacres, and collaborating with former refugees to document music's social, psychological, and political functions during the war.
+Ansari is currently participating in a collaborative, interdisciplinary, historical memory project, Surviving Memory in Postwar El Salvador, which seeks to document the experiences of subsistence farmers during that country's civil war in the 1980s.
+This project is funded by a $2.5 million SSHRC Partnership grant.
+As lead of the music team, she is working with students and collaborators to create a digital song archive, examine music at massacre commemorations and in Salvadoran educational settings, study individual wartime musicians, and facilitate historical memory workshops.
+Her team's overarching goal is to document music's social, psychological, and political functions during this conflict.

 Representative publications

-The Sound of a Superpower: Musical Americanism and the Cold War (OUP, 2018)
+The Sound of a Superpower: Musical Americanism and the Cold War.
+Oxford: Oxford University Press, 2018.

 For more information on Ansari’s teaching and research, see her website and blog at www.emilyabramsansari.com